orchsik/study-rxjs-01/README.md

   * The provided Observer is wrapped into a Subscriber object and passed to the Observable's logic.
 * Wen we have an Observable which never ends and keeps emitting the values, how can we make it stop?
   * We can unsbscribe.

+## Marbles
+* What is the 'next' notification used for?
+  * [O] emitting a value
+  * [-] signaling that the Observable has completed
+* How many values can an Observable emit during the Subscription's lifetime?
+  * 0 ~ more
+* The error notification signals an issue with the source and causes the Subscription to end.
+  Observable can't emit data anymore.
+* What is the purpose of the complete notification?
+  * to signal that the Observable has no more data to emit.
+* Choose which doesn't apply to both - the error and complete notifications:
+  * [-] can be emitted only once during the Subscription lifetime
+  * [-] ends the Subscription
+  * [-] all answers are true for both notifications type
+  * [O] can carry a playload with it